 For example, if you have a new labor surcharge on the brick needed to build your homes, each plan needs to be updated individually.
 With dynamic estimating, information is updated once and flows throughout each house plan to produce a bill of materials (BOM) and purchase order in minutes—accurately.

 By deploying only what your business needs, dynamic estimating provides tools for efficiency improvements as well as the data visibility and analysis that will empower you to reduce costs, increase net margins, and scale operations without adding staff—all while reducing cycle times, minimizing variance, and closing homes closed.

 Through dynamic estimation, you can easily manipulate calculations and selections without going back to your takeoff each time a change occurs in your design.
 And you can import various takeoff methods such as spreadsheets, 2D takeoffs, and 3D BIM models, apply the estimating logic, and export BOMs for each plan a builder is working on.

 As our industry continues to incorporate advanced technology in productivity measures, it’s vital that we become more predictive and proactive in evaluating our workflows to increase efficiency and effectiveness.
-Simpson Strong-Tie’s pipeline estimating logic software creates an interactive experience with ERP software such as ECI’s MarkSystems to create more accurate and intelligible builder specification sets.
-By creating synergies between the platforms, MarkSystems home builder software and Simpson Strong-Tie will make it easier for residential builders to forecast material requirements and reduce variances and project times, ultimately helping them drive down costs.
+Simpson Strong-Tie’s Pipeline estimating logic software creates an interactive experience with ERP software such as ECI’s MarkSystems to create more accurate and intelligible builder specification sets.
+By creating synergies between the platforms, MarkSystems ERP and Simpson Strong-Tie will make it easier for residential builders to forecast material requirements and reduce variances and project times, ultimately helping them drive down costs.

 Watch the on-demand webinar “Improve Accuracy and Profitability using Dynamic Estimating” to learn more.